Skip to content

 A basic distinction is made between congenital patellar instability and trauma that has caused the kneecap to dislocate outwards (patellar luxation).

-Traumatic Patellar dislocations which 1st time after an adequate trauma can usually be treated mostly conservative treated.
-Surgical treatment is only considered in the event of permanent instability or repeated dislocations after conservative treatment.
+Traumatic Patellar dislocations which 1st time after an adequate trauma can usually be treated mostly conservative behandelt.
+Surgical treatment is only considered in cases of persistent instability or recurrent dislocations following conservative therapy.

 In the case of congenital patellar instability (habitual patellar instability), the anatomy of the entire leg must be analyzed in more detail.